Staff profile

 About

-I am a lecturer in the College of Health, Psychology and Social Care.
-Prior to joining the University of Derby, I served as a senior lecturer at Boston University.
+I am a senior lecturer in the College of Health, Psychology and Social Care.
+I also co-direct the MSc Health Psychology Programme.
+Prior to joining the University of Derby in 2022, I served as a senior lecturer at Boston University.
 I conduct community-based participatory research, supervise postgraduate research students, and lead modules in the MSc Health Psychology programme.
-As a Buddhist chaplain, I facilitate meditation support groups for individuals living with cancer.
+As a Buddhist chaplain, I facilitate meditation support groups for individuals at the university as well as those living with cancer.
 I also provide end-of-life support to patients and their caregivers.

 Teaching responsibilities

-I currently teach two modules in the MSc programme: The Psychology of Health & Wellbeing and Living with Long-term Conditions.
+I currently teach three modules in the MSc programme: Psychology of Health & Wellbeing, Living with Long-term Conditions, and Empirical Research Project (master's theses).

 Research interests